ytrezq/Las-Vegas/README.md

 ### Compiling/Running Serial Code
 	1. Serial Code:- g++ *.cpp -lntl -lgmp -O3 -o ecdlp
 	2. Running Serial Code : ./ecdlp

+### Compiling/Running Parallel code inside APM directory
+	1. This directory is self contained.
+It consists all the code for algorithms to solve ECDLP.
+	2. This directory also contains binary inputs for 20 thorough 80 bits.
+	3. Code here can be compiled using make command.
+An executable named lasVegas is generated.
+	4. Run the code : mpirun -n 20 ./lasVegas